roll/example-clinicaltrials-scrapy/README.md

-# Clinicaltrials Scraper
+# Clinicaltrials Scraper Boilerplate

-A clinicaltrials.gov scraper boilerplate.
+A clinicaltrials.gov scraper boilerplate based on the Scrapy framework.

 ## Prerequisite